What To Do If

 The Attorney Becomes Argumentative and Condescending To The Reporter or Videographer

 By Joe Grabowski – RMR – Principal, Maryland

-A: We cannot stress enough how important it is to remain professional, polite, and courteous, no matter what happens or how everyone in the room is behaving.
+A: We cannot stress enough how important it is to remain professional, polite, and courteous, no matter what happens or how the attorneys in the room are behaving.